MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Select the **Settings & monitoring** tab from the Settings area (next to Save).

 1. Review the monitoring extensions.
-It includes configurations for Virtual Machines, Containers and Storage Accounts.
+It includes configurations for Virtual Machines, Containers, and Storage Accounts.
 Close the "Settings & monitoring" page by selecting the 'X' on the upper right of the page.

 1. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** and select the '>' to the left of your subscription.